China Southern Airlines: Airbus A380

-China Southern Airlines was the only Chinese airline to have operated the Airbus A380.
+China Southern was the only mainland Chinese airline to operate the Airbus A380.
 The airline initially operated these aircraft on Beijing–Hong Kong and Beijing–Guangzhou routes.
 However, these services struggled to be profitable.
-Due to the demand limitation of the airline's international hub at Guangzhou Baiyun Airport, few routes from Guangzhou have the demand to support an A380.
+Due to the demand limitation of the airline's home base at Guangzhou Baiyun International Airport, few routes from Guangzhou have the demand to support an A380.
 In efforts to make its A380s viable, China Southern started operating A380 on its Guangzhou–Los Angeles route and on the Guangzhou–Sydney route.
 Additionally, China Southern flew A380s to Sydney and Melbourne every summer during its peak travel period.
 As of 20 June 2015, China Southern began operating the Airbus A380 from Beijing to Amsterdam.
-The A380 also operates four domestic flights each day between Beijing and Guangzhou.
-The airline's A380s are retired by November 2022.
+The A380 also operated four domestic flights each day between Beijing and Guangzhou.
+The airline's A380s were retired by November 2022.

 Special liveries gallery

 Services

-China Southern Airlines offers First Class, Business Class, Premium Economy and Economy Class.
+China Southern Airlines offers First Class (formerly), Business Class, Premium Economy and Economy Class.